ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 When you deploy an app in your cluster, you might want to make the app accessible to only users and services that are on the same private network as your cluster.
 Private load balancing is ideal for making your app available to requests from outside the cluster without exposing the app to the general public.
 You can also use private load balancing to test access, request routing, and other configurations for your app before you later expose your app to the public with public network services.
 To allow private traffic requests from outside the cluster to your apps, you can create private Kubernetes networking services, such as private NodePorts, NLBs, and Ingress ALBs.
 You can then use Calico pre-DNAT policies to block traffic to public NodePorts of private networking services.
 For more information, see [Planning private external load balancing](/docs/openshift?topic=openshift-cs_network_planning#private_access).

 **Public traffic to cluster apps**</br>
 To make your apps externally accessible from the public internet, you can create public NodePorts, network load balancers (NLBs), and Ingress application load balancers (ALBs).
 Public networking services connect to this public network interface by providing your app with a public IP address and, depending on the service, a public URL.
 When an app is publicly exposed, anyone that has the public service IP address or the URL that you set up for your app can send a request to your app.
-You can then use Calico pre-DNAT policies to control traffic to public networking services, such as whitelisting traffic from only certain source IP addresses or CIDRs and blocking all other traffic.
+You can then use Calico pre-DNAT policies to control traffic to public networking services, such as allowing traffic from only certain source IP addresses or CIDRs and blocking all other traffic.
 For more information, see [Planning public external load balancing](/docs/openshift?topic=openshift-cs_network_planning#openshift_routers).

 Edge worker nodes can improve the security of your cluster by allowing fewer worker nodes that are connected to public VLANs to be accessed externally and by isolating the networking workload.
 When you [label worker nodes as edge nodes](/docs/openshift?topic=openshift-edge#edge_nodes), NLB and ALB pods are deployed to only those specified worker nodes.
 Router pods remain deployed to the non-edge worker nodes.
 To also prevent other workloads from running on edge nodes, you can [taint the edge nodes](/docs/openshift?topic=openshift-edge#edge_workloads).
 Then, you can deploy both public and private NLBs and ALBs to edge nodes.